 A few Slack users have had a hard time uploading files to the shared channel or via direct messages.
 Allegedly, the upload was stuck and Slack was processing the file without any signs of success.

-Now, firstly, make sure that the file isn’t corrupted.
-Secondly, there’s a size limit, so uploading files over few dozens of megabytes won’t work all that well.
+Now, if you’re facing the same issue, firstly, make sure that the file isn’t corrupted.
+Secondly, there’s a size limit, so uploading files over a few dozens of megabytes won’t work all that well.

-1: Check connection
+1. Check your Internet connection

 We suggest trying to upload some files in the desktop app (if uploads get stuck in the web app) or the web app.
 If you’re still unable to upload files to Slack, some connection troubleshooting is more than welcome.

 Here are some steps you should follow: